 What do you prefer to use: Coinbase or Coinbase Pro?
 Or do you use a different exchange like Binance or Kraken?

-Do you want to talk with a crypto accounting expert so you can learn how to best keep track of your transactions on Coinbase Pro or Coinbase?
+Want to talk with a crypto accounting expert so you can learn how to best keep track of your transactions on Coinbase Pro or Coinbase?
 Gilded has you covered.
-Feel free to schedule a call today!
+Request a demo today!